Getting started

 A self-taught Product Designer with an impressive collection of case studies.
 I recommend you take a look at his "uncut & raw" page; it showcases Abdus process down to every little detail.

-One of the primary purposes of your portfolio (besides giving you exposure and a job) is to demonstrate your ability to think like a UX designer.
+One of the primary purposes of your portfolio — beyond exposure and a job — is to demonstrate your ability to think like a UX designer.
 To tell the story of how you got from point A to point B.

-Use compelling storytelling as a tool to engage the user (i.e., your potential new job).
+Use compelling storytelling as a tool to engage the user (i.e. your potential new employer).
 Surprise them with peculiar findings.

-Check out the curated UX case study gallery here.
+Need more inspiration?
+See the curated UX case study gallery.